imperialis/zkpass/README.md

 Welcome to the ZKPass Verification Blog!
 This project demonstrates a secure and privacy-preserving authentication system using Zero Knowledge Proof (ZKP).
 It allows users to verify their identity without revealing any sensitive data, while gaining access to exclusive content on the blog once verification is successful.

-This project integrates the [zkPass Transgate](https://zkpass.com) JavaScript SDK for the authentication process, leveraging Ethereum and the Zero Knowledge Proof protocol.
+This project integrates the [zkPass Transgate](https://zkpass.com) JavaScript SDK for the authentication process, leveraging Ethereum and the Zero Knowledge Proof protocol, with a Discord-based verification method.

 **Live Demo**: [ZKPass Imperialis Blog](https://zkpass-imperialis-projects.vercel.app)